lukehspencer/todo-list-api/README.md

 RESTFUL API that implements user authentication and todo list management to help people stay organized with their tasks.

 ## Overview
-Built an API using Flask that logs in a user and allows them access to their todo list.
+Built an API using Flask and Python that logs in a user and allows them access to their todo list.
 User and todo list information are stored in seperate databases created using flask_sqlalchemy.

 ## Functionality
 - User must create an accounts with a username and password to access their todo lists